Wants to Meet Up

 What else?
 (George Clooney, get out of my body!! :D)

 I wish I could learn something new every single day!
 Honestly, it can be kind of anything.
 This list keeps growing.
-For now I'm thinking of survival vocabulary in your language, dance moves (I'm not the best dancer ever, but you could have fun trying to teach me something lol)(I used to learn salsa, tango, flamenco, reggaeton & hip hop), something about your culture, how to cook, how to play music (any kind, regular or exotic ones, but first guitar & piano), freestyle football, magic, how to seduce YOU (well if you're a guy, or my mother, just take it as another of my bad jokes :p)...
+For now I'm thinking of survival vocabulary in your language, dance moves (I'm not the best dancer ever, but you could have fun trying to teach me something lol)(I used to learn salsa, tango, flamenco, reggaeton and hip hop), something about your culture, how to cook, how to play music (any kind, regular or exotic ones, but first guitar and piano), freestyle football, magic, how to seduce YOU (well if you're a guy, or my mother, just take it as another of my bad jokes :p)...